Sampling String Vacua Using Generative Models: Type IIB flux vacua

 \subsection{Geometry used in experiments: $\mathbb{CP}^4_{[11169]}[18]$}

 For our experiments, we will explore a data set of ISD flux vacua generated for the study \cite{Chauhan:2025rdj}.
-The vacua arise from flux compactifications on a CY threefold $X$ with $h^{(2,1)}=2$, specified as the zero locus of the degree $18$ polynomial
+The vacua arise from flux compactifications on a CY threefold $X$, specified as a hypersurface in $\mathbb{CP}^4_{[11169]}$, given by the zero locus of the degree $18$ polynomial